learn-the-web/topics/code-character-cheat-sheet.md

       - name: '`"`'
         details:
           - '**Double quote**.'
-          - 'Used around attributes in HTML, around some values in CSS, and around strings in Javascript.'
+          - 'Used around attributes in HTML, around some values in CSS, and around strings in JavaScript.'
           - 'Called straight quotes because they aren’t typographically correct.'
       - name: "`'`"
         details:
           - '**Single quote**.'
-          - 'Used around attributes in HTML, around some values in CSS, and around strings in Javascript.'
+          - 'Used around attributes in HTML, around some values in CSS, and around strings in JavaScript.'
           - 'Called straight quotes because they aren’t typographically correct.'
       - name: '`“ ”`'
         details: